InstAI-Co/Realtek_RTS3916n_User_Manual/doc/transfer.md

 sh /collect.sh
 ```

 After executing the command, you will get the collect folder.
 Inside this folder, you will find the executable files.
-Just execute the command below to save the image on the Realtek 3916n:
+Just execute the command below to save the sampled image from the camera:

 ```shell
 # Remember to execute the files on the board, not in the Docker container